naishadreddy/MongoAssignment/README.md

 - start the webService using `java jar webService.jar  `

 ## Configuration
-- By default, all the web services run on port 5000 (can be changed in WebServive.java).
+- By default, all the web services run on port 5000 (can be changed in WebService.java).
 - Code contains four DAL Classes read and update data from planes, cities and cargoes collection.
+- All collections are created under logistics database.
 - During startup of service code creates all necessary indices if they don't exist.
 - Background ChangeStream cursor runs in background to update the distance travelled and time taken to cover the distance.
+- planes whose mileage is more than 50000 miles will be logged into planeMaintenance collection of logistics database.

 ## Retries
 - Failsafe package has been used to retry updates to collections only when an mongoException occurs.